 Highlights from the 2016-2017 Season included SFGC's debut at the John F. Kennedy Center for the Performing Arts with The Knights for the acclaimed SHIFT A Festival of American Orchestras.
 The Chorus also performed with the Kronos Quartet, for the ensemble's festival at SFJAZZ and appeared on stage with the San Francisco Opera, San Francisco Ballet, San Francisco Film Festival, and Golden Gate Men's Chorus.
 The Premier Ensemble also went back to the studio to record works by nine living composers, including Philip Glass, Lisa Bielawa, John Zorn, Meredith Monk, and Gabriel Kahane, with the Kronos Quartet for its forthcoming album, Final Answer, to be released in early 2018.

 In addition to its Premier Ensemble, SFGC is renowned as a regional center for choral music education and performance for girls and young women ages 5-18.
-Hundreds of singers from 46 Bay Area cities participate in this internationally recognized program, deemed “a model in the country for training girls’ voices” by the California Arts Council.
-The organization consists of a professional-level performance, recording, and touring ensemble; the four-level Chorus School training program; and a Preparatory Chorus for 4-7 year olds.
+Hundreds of singers from 46 Bay Area cities participate in this internationally-recognized Chorus School, called “a model in the country for training girls’ voices” by the California Arts Council.
+The Chorus School consists of a five-level training program and a Prep Chorus for 4-7 year olds.